Debt Collection Agencies

 The terms 'bailiff' and 'debt collector' are often used interchangeably, but while they are both authorised to collect unpaid debts, there are several differences between them that you should know about.

-For example, bailiffs are count-appointed officers with the legal power to enter your home and seize your belongings to repay a debt while debt collectors are only authorised to ask you to make payment or arrange a payment plan.
+For example, bailiffs are count-appointed officers with the legal power to enter your home and seize your belongings to repay a debt while debt collectors can't take anything from your home or force you to make a payment.

 What should I do if I'm contacted by a debt collection agency?